seeholzer/speciation-by-extinction/README.md

 # speciation-by-extinction

-This repository contains data and scripts to reproduce analyses in Seeholzer & Brumfield 2021 "Speciation-by-Extinction".
+This repository contains data and scripts to reproduce analyses in "Speciation-by-Extinction".

 ######################################################################